Marguerite Steinheil: Mistress of President Félix Faure

 In February 1908, she met the powerful industrialist Maurice Borderel, also from the Ardennes, and soon became his lover.

 On 31 May 1908, Marguerite's mother and husband were found dead in their residence in the Impasse Ronsin, off the Rue de Vaugirard.
 Both had died of suffocation by strangulation.
 Marguerite was found gagged and bound to a bed.
 She initially said that she had been tied up by four black-robed strangers, three men and a woman.
 Some newspapers speculated that they had come to her house in search of secret documents which Faure had entrusted to her keeping, possibly relating to the Dreyfus affair.

 The police immediately regarded her as a suspect in the killings but had no hard evidence and made a pretence of abandoning the investigation.
 But Steinheil herself would not let the affair rest.
 She made an attempt to frame her manservant, Rémy Couillard, by concealing a small pearl which she affirmed had been stolen at the time of the murder in a pocketbook belonging to Couillard; after that fabrication was discovered, she blamed Alexandre Wolff, the son of her old housekeeper, but he was able to establish an alibi.
 She was arrested in November 1908 and taken to Saint-Lazare Prison.

 The crime created a sensation in Paris.
 It was revealed that she had had a great number of admirers, including even King Sisowath of Cambodia.
 Opponents of the government tried to make political capital of the affair, the anti-Semitic Libre Parole even charging her with having poisoned President Faure.
 A sensational trial finally ended in her acquittal on 14 November 1909, although the judge called her stories "tissues of lies".

 Later life

 After the trial she moved to London, where she was known as Mme de Serignac.
 She wrote My Memoirs in 1912.
 On 26 June 1917, she married Robert Scarlett, 6th Baron Abinger, who died in 1927.
-She lived at 24 Adelaide Crescent in Hove from that year and died in a nursing home in the town.
+She lived at 24 Adelaide Crescent in Hove from that year and died in a nursing home in the town on 17 July 1954.